cristian-5/lemma/readme.md

 [λ-calculus](https://en.wikipedia.org/wiki/Lambda_calculus) interpreter
 for students, build with ❤️, [Deno](https://deno.land/) and *javascript*.
 The language is based on the λ-calculus, with the addition of constants and comments.

-We provide a default `--mode=paper` option to print comments and useful program insights as well as syntax highlighting for the terminal.
+> ✳️ **Update**: Silly me had to rewrite this fully cause I originally
+> implemented this with eager evaluation, twice.
+Ye pretty stupid.
+> *Right now it works perfectly and is just as **lazy** as you would expect.*

 ## Syntax